Best Price Promise

 5. Can I use a Eurail pass on the Engers to Amsterdam route?

 Yes, a Eurail Pass can be used on DB trains in Germany.
-The pass is applicable on most DB services, such as InterCity Express (ICE), InterCity (IC), and EuroCity (EC) trains.
-However, for some high-speed or night trains, a seat reservation may be needed in advance, which might incur an additional fee.
-Verify the specific train requirements and arrange the necessary seat reservations to ensure a seamless travel experience.
+This pass is accepted on most DB services, including InterCity Express (ICE), InterCity (IC), and EuroCity (EC) trains.
+However, please note that for certain high-speed or overnight trains, seat reservations may be required and could involve extra charges.
+Be sure to verify the specific requirements for each train and make any necessary seat reservations to ensure a hassle-free journey.

 6. Do I need a passport or visa to travel from Engers to Amsterdam by train?